Risk Factors Dashboard

 Our Neuromodulation division and Operating Unit develops, manufactures, and markets spinal cord stimulation and brain modulation systems, implantable drug infusion systems for chronic pain, as well as interventional products.
 Principal products and services offered include:

 •Brain modulation products, including those for the treatment of Parkinson's disease, essential tremor, refractory epilepsy, severe, treatment-resistant obsessive-compulsive disorder (approved under a Humanitarian Device Exemption (HDE) in the U.S.), and chronic, intractable primary dystonia (approved under a HDE in the U.S.).
+Specifically, the Percept family of neurostimulators with adaptive BrainSense technology.
 Specifically, the Percept family of neurostimulators with proprietary adaptive BrainSense technology.

 •Interventional products, including our full Kyphon portfolio of minimally invasive Kyphoplasty and Vertebroplasty solutions for the treatment of vertebral compression fractures, including bipedicular and unipedicular access options, bone access tools, inflatable balloon tamps, cement and delivery systems, as well as biopsy and specialty devices.
 The OsteoCool cooled radiofrequency ablation system with simultaneous, dual-probe capabilities and algorithms for the treatment of painful metastatic bone lesions.
+Emprint Microwave with Thermosphere technology for the treatment of non-resectable liver tumors, as well as the Accurian nerve ablation system, which conducts radio frequency ablation of nerve tissues.
 Emprint Microwave with Thermosphere technology for the treatment of non-resectable liver tumors.
-As well as the Accurian nerve ablation system, which conducts radio frequency ablation of nerve tissues.

 MEDICAL SURGICAL PORTFOLIO

 The Medical Surgical Portfolio includes the Surgical & Endoscopy and Acute Care & Monitoring divisions.
+Products and therapies of this group are used primarily by healthcare systems, physicians' offices, ambulatory surgical centers (ASCs), and other alternate site healthcare providers.
 Products and therapies of this group are used primarily by healthcare systems, physicians' offices, ambulatory care centers, and other alternate site healthcare providers.
 While less frequent, some products and therapies are also used in home settings.

 Surgical & Endoscopy

-•Electrosurgical hardware and instruments, including the Valleylab FT10 and FX8 energy platforms, the Valleylab FT10 vessel sealing generator, and the Force TriVerse electrosurgical pencils.
+•Electrosurgical hardware and instruments, including the Valleylab FT10 and FX8 energy platforms, LigaSure vessel-sealing instruments, Bipolar instruments, and the Force TriVerse electrosurgical pencils.

 •Robotic and digital surgery technologies, including the Hugo robotic-assisted surgery (RAS) system designed for a broad range of soft-tissue procedures, and Touch Surgery Enterprise, an AI-powered surgical video management solution for the operating room.